hadwi537/HealthSciHelper/README.md

  To access the remote server, use the remote explorer config.
  Create new ones in the C drive (.ssh) folder
  Use vagrant ssh-config to get details of new vms

+Then in new Window open from wherever suits

+# Usage
+use vagrant up to start